tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 This includes all DTLS records originating from that source address, excluding those that have been discarded.
 This follows the pattern of {{?RFC9000}}, applying a similar concept to DTLS.

-The terms "peer" and "endpoint" are defined in {{Section 1.1 of RFC8446}}.
+The terms "client", "server", "peer" and "endpoint" are defined in {{Section 1.1 of RFC8446}}.

 # RRC Extension